Royals vs. Athletics Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has 31 hits with five doubles, three triples, five home runs, eight walks and 13 RBI.
-He's also stolen eight bases.
+- Bobby Witt Jr. has recorded 32 hits with five doubles, three triples, six home runs and eight walks.
+He has driven in 15 runs with eight stolen bases.

-- Witt Jr. takes a three-game streak with at least one hit into this contest.
-During his last five outings he is batting .217 with a double, a triple, a home run, two walks and three RBI.
+- Witt Jr. enters this game looking to extend his four-game hit streak.
+During his last five outings he is batting .240 with a double, a triple, two home runs, a walk and five RBI.

 Witt Jr. Recent Games